-If you’ve set up conversion tracking, you can add helpful reporting columns to see how your ads lead to valuable customer actions.
+After you’ve set up conversion tracking, add helpful reporting columns to discover how your ads lead to valuable customer actions.

 Below, we’ll explain what these metrics mean and how to add them to your reports.

 The "Conversions" column shows you the number of conversions you've received, across your conversion actions.
 Conversions are measured with conversion tracking and may include modeled conversions in cases where you are not able to observe all conversions that took place.
 You can use this column to see how often your ads led customers to actions that you’ve defined as valuable for your business.

 You can customize how the data in your "Conversions" column is tracked: